-Have you ever wondered about working in the skilled trades, but never knew where to start?
+Have you ever wanted to work in the skilled trades, but never knew where to start?
 We can solve that problem for you!
 Let’s start with the basics.

 A skilled trade is a profession that requires expert knowledge and specialized training.
 There are over 150 skilled trades in Ontario, and they are grouped into four main sectors: (1) construction, (2) industrial, (3) motive power, and (4) service sector.

-Jobs in the skilled trades are becoming more and more popular in Ontario for a number of reasons:
+Jobs in the skilled trades are becoming more popular in Ontario for a number of reasons: